gatespace-networks/dslforum-xmlbeans/README.md

 # dslforum-xmlbeans
-XMLBeans generated code for CWMP protocol parsing and DataModel code generation programs.
-A copy of xmlbeans version 5.2.0 is included in this repository.
+Shell scripts use XMLBeans to generate Java libraries for CWMP protocol parsing and DataModel code generation programs.
+The inputs are schema files defined by the DSL Broadband Forum for TR-069 and TR-369.

 ## CWMP datamodel generator
 Apache XMLBeans is used to generate the Java library used by the code generators for the CWMPc client and the USP agents from the cwmp-datamodel-1-x.xsd schemea.